April 29, 2008

 From my baby book:

-July 20, 1969 - Today Raulito is 2 1/2 years old and Neil Armstrong, M. Collins, and Col. Ed Aldrin landed on the moon.
+July 20, 1969 - Today Raulito is 2 1/2 years old and Neil Armstrong and Col. Ed Aldrin landed on the moon.
 Raulito fell asleep while Daddy, Mommy, and Titita all watched on color TV.
 We woke Raulito up to see the live transmission but he wanted to look at the moon outside so we walked into the lawn in our bedclothes.
 The street was silent save for the crickets.
 Everyone was inside and all the TVs were on in the windows.
 Raulito looked at the moon and asked 'I go up there?' and stared for a long time while I held him.
 He was fast asleep in no time.

 related: Remembering the Moon Landing, The Search for the original footage